KTM 990 RC R (2025) - Review

 The firm says that it’s done lengthy experiments on the ‘six contact points on the tank’ to improve the rider experience both in corners and when tucking-in on the straights, making it comfortable and reducing the pressure on the rider’s hands that comes from the forward-hunched riding position.

-The race-inspired bodywork has clearly been developed with the RC16 MotoGP bike as its template, with biplane front winglets and intriguing air guides at the front lower edges of the fairing.
+The footpegs are adjustable over a wide range of positions and the race-inspired bodywork has clearly been developed with the RC16 MotoGP bike as its template, with biplane front winglets and intriguing air guides at the front lower edges of the fairing.
 It also features a GP-style scoop under the belly, just ahead of the rear wheel, to pull air up before it hits the back tyre.
-Whether that aero will translate into road-going comfort or work only when you’re in a full-race crouch remains to be seen, though.
+Does the aero translate into road-going comfort or work only when you’re in a full-race crouch?
+Well that depends if your name is Dani Pedrosa or not.

 2025 KTM 990 RC R - Equipment